How to get a job in esports in 2018

 The East Coast has some work to do to catch up to these other locations, but you won’t be surprised to hear that New York is the land of opportunity there, largely thanks to New York City being another base for Blizzard (MLG).
 You’ll occasionally find great esports openings in Florida, Georgia and Massachusetts too, though.

 There’s not a great deal happening esports-wise Centrally, with Illinois and Wisconsin the only states advertising jobs on a semi-regular basis.

-If you can’t relocate to the West Coast or if you’re based outside of the US altogether then fear not, because Remote Working could be how you get into esports.
+If you can’t relocate to the West Coast or if you’re based outside of the US altogether then fear not, because Remote Working could be how you choose to get into esports.

-FACT: almost 30% of all esports jobs posted on Hitmarker give you the opportunity to work from the comfort of your own home!
+FACT: almost 30% of all esports jobs posted on Hitmarker give you the opportunity to ply your trade to esports from the comfort of your own home!

 It’s 2018 and the world is still shrinking at an incredible pace, so whether it’s running a social media account, casting competitive matches, or even being a tournament referee, there are companies who will be more than happy to hire you without forcing you to work from their office.

 Hitmarker is based in the UK, you know?
 People often think we’re from LA or San Fran, but oh no, we’re fresh out of Newcastle and hope to provide more-and-more jobs in esports to people in the future!
 However, if you’re UK-based then London is definitely the place to be right now (shock horror).
 Leaders of the esports movement in the UK like Gfinity and FACEIT are stationed in London, so these companies could be your avenue to getting a job in esports if you're in the capital.